 - public authorities, such as law enforcement agencies, courts and other public bodies where we are required by law to do so; and

 - other third parties where you have provided your consent.

 - We may transfer your personal data to a third party in countries outside the country in which it was originally collected for further processing in accordance with the purposes set out above.
 In particular, your personal data may be transferred across our group of companies to the US, Japan and other countries.
 Where this is the case, we will ensure that appropriate transfer mechanisms, such as the EU Commission approved Standard Contractual Clauses, are in place to ensure an adequate level of data protection.

-- If we transfer personal data to private organisations abroad, such as our suppliers and service providers, we will, as required by applicable law, ensure that your privacy rights are adequately protected by appropriate technical, organisation, contractual or other lawful means.
+- If we transfer personal data to private organizations abroad, such as our suppliers and service providers, we will, as required by applicable law, ensure that your privacy rights are adequately protected by appropriate technical, organization, contractual or other lawful means.
 You may contact us for a copy of such safeguards in these circumstances.